SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/notifications.md

 3. Click **Save Settings**.

 > [!NOTE]
 > You can update the email addresses in the application settings at any time.
-But to turn reception on/off in Stage and Production, you must request to publish a new version of the application configuration.
+Technical contact will receive any notification mail if this field is blank.

 ## Other errors

-For other errors, such as when a customer reports a problem from the App Store, the technical contact will be notified in addition to any error reporting emails you have provided.
+For other errors, such as when a customer reports a problem from the App Store, the technical contact will be notified if error reporting emails field is empty.

 ## Read more